Canada will recognize a Palestinian state in September in latest push against Israel's Gaza policies

 Leaders are under mounting pressure over the issue as scenes of hunger in Gaza have horrified so many across the world.
 "The level of human suffering in Gaza is intolerable," Carney said.

-“Canada intends to recognize the State of Palestine at the 80th Session of the United Nations General Assembly in September 2025," Carney also said.
-He added that the intention is predicated on the Palestinian Authority “holding general elections in 2026 in which Hamas can play no part, and to demilitarize the Palestinian state.”
+“Canada intends to recognize the State of Palestine at the 80th Session of the United Nations General Assembly in September 2025," Carney said — a move that he said was predicated on the Palestinian Authority “holding general elections in 2026 in which Hamas can play no part, and to demilitarize the Palestinian state.”

-Carney said he's “not in any way or shape minimizing that scale of that task.”
+Carney said he's “not in any way or shape minimizing that scale of that task,” though he added it was clearly "not a possibility in the near term.”

-“Clearly that’s not a possibility in the near term,” the prime minister said, adding that Canada has joined the efforts of other states to “preserve the possibility of a two state solution."

-Pressure to formally recognize Palestinian statehood has mounted since French President Emmanuel Macron announced last week that his country will become the first major Western power to recognize a Palestinian state in September.
+Pressure to formally recognize Palestinian statehood has increased since French President Emmanuel Macron announced last week that his country will become the first major Western power to recognize a Palestinian state in September.
+Carney said he spoke to Marcon on Wednesday.

+On Tuesday, Starmer said Britain would recognize a state of Palestine before the U.N.
+General Assembly in September, "unless the Israeli government takes substantive steps to end the appalling situation in Gaza, agree to a ceasefire and commit to a long-term, sustainable peace, reviving the prospect of a two-state solution."

+Carney said Canada is working with other states "to preserve the possibility of a two-state solution, to not allow the facts on the ground, deaths on the ground, the settlements on the ground, the expropriations on the ground, to get to such an extent that this is not possible.”

 As with France and the United Kingdom, Canadian recognition would be largely symbolic, but it's part of a push by countries against Israel and could increase diplomatic pressure for an end to the conflict.